Skip to content

 }

-let product: ProductInfo = try await Marketplace.current.fetchProducts(for: ["productIdentifier"], subscription: false).first!
+let product = try await Marketplace.current.fetchProducts(

-try await Marketplace.current.finish(purchaseTransaction: purchaseTransaction)
+try await Marketplace.current.finish(purchaseTransaction: transaction)

 }